MasterKale/IAmDocumentation/Setting up Mint for Productivity.md

 This should create a softlink at `~/.config/sublime-text-3/Packages/User/` that points to `~/Copy/Settings/SublimeText3/`.
 In this example Sublime Text is none the wiser as to where its settings actually reside, and from that point on any change made to its settings will get synced up to cloud storage.

 The trickiest part is figuring out which files to back up.
 It appears that most programs are nice enough to drop their settings into `~/.config/`, so that's a good place to start looking.

+## Install Dropbox with Thunar integration

+Dropbox is still a useful program, even if their plans are a bit inflexible.
+You can install it with a simple `apt-get` command:

+	sudo apt-get install dropbox

+Afterwards, if you want Dropbox-specific options in Thunar's right-click menu, you'll need to install the integration plugin:

+	sudo apt-get install thunar-dropbox-plugin

+From that point on you can perform various Dropbox tasks (including getting shareable links) by right-clicking from within the Dropbox folder.

+Note that if you're using another file manager you'll want to track down its specific Dropbox integration plugin.
+I'm using Thunar because it came integrated with XFCE.